When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Quickly make table legs by cutting tapered pieces, gluing and nailing them together.
+• Use a Tapering Jig: Quickly create stylish furniture legs by cutting tapered pieces and gluing them together.

 16 Table Saw Tips & Tricks